Consumer medicine information

 Withdraw Brineura.

 Label one unused sterile syringe "Brineura" and attach a syringe needle.
 Remove the green flip-off caps from both Brineura vials.
-Using aseptic technique, withdraw the volume of Brineura solution per required dose (see Section 4.2 Dose and Method of Administration, Table 1) into the sterile syringe labelled "Brineura".
+Using aseptic technique, withdraw the volume of Brineura solution per required dose (see Section 4.2, Table 1) into the sterile syringe labelled "Brineura".
 Do not dilute Brineura.
 Do not mix Brineura with any other medicinal product.
 Discard the needle and empty vials per local requirements.

 Withdraw flushing solution.